 It was an interesting process for the builders to work out how to tie the pitched ceiling in with the new extension, which would be a flat ceiling.
-Basically that huge piece of red steel running across the length would become a bulkhead to make it all look like a seamless space.
+Basically that huge piece of red steel running across the length would become a bulkhead to make the space feel seamless.
 Of course, I still couldn't visualize any of it!

 Then we found out all our floor joists were rotten, so not only was it intimidating to look up, we had a strong breeze coming through!
 Damian ripped up the floor boards with my Dad to save us some $$.

 Once the yellow-tongue flooring was laid throughout, it finally started to feel like the space was coming together.

 Next, Damian did a thorough sanding of the beams with an electrical sander.
 Hideous job.
 The beams were so rough that it literally took a full day to get them smooth.
 We then had to fill all the holes (there were lots!) and hand sand them so the beams would be completely smooth for the paint.
 Labour of love much?

 While we were preparing the beams, the plaster was finally going up in this space - what an amazing transformation that was!

 We could now start to see how these two spaces would work together.